 - Decentralized applications don’t necessarily need to run on top of a blockchain network.
-BitTorrent, Popcorn Time, BitMessage, Tor, are all dApps that run on a P2P network, but not on a Blockchain P2P network.
+BitTorrent, Popcorn Time, BitMessage, Tor, are all traditional dApps that run on a P2P network, but not on a Blockchain (which is a specific kind of P2P network).

 - As opposed to simple smart contracts, in the classic sense of Bitcoin, that sends money from A to B, dApps have an unlimited number of participants on all sides of the market.